Last Updated: 11 November 2019

-This information is not identifiable to you unless you choose to register yourself on the website.
+Forcepoint does not collect and use your Personal Data information unless you choose to register yourself on the website.

-Personal Information we collect when you register with us online or create an online account: You can browse the Website without registering with us or creating an online account.
-If you choose not to register with us or create an online account we do not collect your personal information.
+Personal Data we collect when you register with us online or create an online account: You can browse the Website without registering with us or creating an online account.
+If you choose not to register with us or create an online account we will not collect and use your personal data.
 However, in order to access certain resources or services via the Website (e.g., to download reports or papers, access technical alerts or to join technical forums), you will need to register with us.
-If you register and create an online account, we collect certain personal information about you such as:
+If you register and create an online account, we collect certain personal data about you such as:

 - Your first and last name;